ewanbrinkman/four-colourings/README.md

-# four-colorings
+# four-colourings
-A program to color vertices, so that no adjacent vertices share the same color.
+A program to colour connected vertices, so that no adjacent vertices share the same colour.

+# Run
+Run the file called fourcolourings.py